Kumaon chieftaincy: Language

 The Kumaoni language is one of the Central Pahari languages.
 For a number of reasons, Kumaoni usage is shrinking rapidly.
 UNESCO's Atlas of the World's Languages in Danger designates Kumaoni as a language in the unsafe category which requires consistent conservation efforts.

 Cuisine

-Kumaoni cuisine is the food of the Kumaon region of Uttarakhand, India.
-Kumaoni food is simple and nutritious, suited to the harsh environment of the Himalayas.
+Traditional Kumaoni dishes include bhatt ki churkani, aloo ke gutke, bal mithai, kaapa, lesu, bhang chutney, dal vade, gulgula, and baadi.
+Other dishes eaten in Kumaon are those from neighboring Garhwali, such as thechwani, jhangora ki kheer, and chainsoo, which are popular among the local residents.